 Monaghan, L. (1999) Challenging Medicine?
 Bodybuilding, Drugs and Risk.
 Sociology of Health & Illness 21, 6: 707-34.

 Monaghan, L.F. (forthcoming) Bodybuilding and Sexuality.
 In P.E.
 Whelehan and A. Bolin (eds.)
 The Encyclopaedia of Human Sexuality.
 London: Wiley-Blackwell.

-Monaghan, L.F. (forthcoming) Researching Bodybuilding, Drugs and Risk: Reflections on an Ethnographic Study.
-In K. Green, A. Smith and I. Waddington (eds.)
+Monaghan, L.F.
+(2014) Researching Bodybuilding, Drugs and Risk: Reflections on an Ethnographic Study.
+In A. Smith and I. Waddington (eds.)
 Doing Real World Research in Sports Studies.
 New York: Routledge.